Welcome to the Van Haren Lab

-The brain of a human toddler consumes more than 60% of the body’s energy, measure that is 3-times that of adult humans (~20%) and more than 10-times that of the average vertebrate (e.g. mice, dogs, ~5%).
+The brain of a human toddler consumes more than 60% of the body’s energy, a measure that is 3-times that of adult humans (~20%) and more than 10-times that of the average vertebrate (e.g. mice, dogs, ~5%).
 Incredibly, the mechanisms underpinning this singular feat of metabolic resilience (and vulnerability) remain almost entirely unknown.

 Some children fail to clear this neurometabolic hurdle of childhood.
 For these children, many of whom have rare genetic variants, this metabolic failure causes neurologic injury or death.
 Elucidating the factors that confer vulnerability to these tragic events holds the potential for both personalized and generalized therapeutic strategies.
 Such knowledge also stands to reveal more about what makes the human brain and our behavior so spectacularly unique in the natural world.

 We view the immune system as a potential lever in the neurometabolic vulnerability/resilience paradigm.